1. Overview

 -

-Now you can set the Button property by using BunTalk script like
+For example, you can set a button’s property using a BunTalk script as follows:

 2.2.
 Name Scope